emAsif/profile-app/README.md

 ### Note

 I assumed some of the requirements to make project more user friendly.
-I implemented all the required features however, because of large list of records I wanted to implement pagination or virtual scroll but due to time constraint couldn't complete that.
+I implemented all the required features however, because of large number of records I wanted to implement pagination or virtual scroll but due to time constraint couldn't complete that feature.

 ### Built With

 - Angular
 - Bootstrap
-- ng bootstrap
+- ng-bootstrap

 <!-- GETTING STARTED -->